-- Will be automatically scheduled to return in three weeks to receive their second dose.
+- Will be scheduled to return in three weeks to receive their second dose.

-- Individuals receiving the Johnson & Johnson vaccine:
+- Individuals receiving the Janssen (Johnson & Johnson) vaccine:

 - Must be 18 years of age or older

-- The FDA and CDC lift recommended pause on the Johnson & Johnson COVID-19 Vaccine use following a thorough safety review.
+- The FDA and CDC lift recommended pause on the Johnson and Johnson COVID-19 Vaccine use following a thorough safety review.

-- Please note, vaccines are available by appointment and walk-in basis.
+- Please note, vaccines are available by appointment only.

 Follow these steps to get your vaccine.

 1. Schedule an appointment

 - To schedule an appointment for the Pfizer vaccine, click here.